Building and Sustaining a Data-Informed Organization

 Frequently Asked Questions

-Applications are currently being accepted for Summer 2024 cohort.
+Applications for next cohort will be announced.
 You can apply at this link.

 Applicants are accepted on a rolling basis; subject to approval.
 Early registration is recommended.
-Applications for the Summer 2024 Cohort should be completed by July 19, 2024.
+Applications for the next Cohort are to be announced.

 Institutional teams should consist of 5-10 members.
 At a minimum, teams should include: